jackiexue005/System-design-note/02-Consistency-Models.md

 **🧠 What it means practically:**

-Imagine you're sending a group message to five friends around the world.
+Imagine you're sending a group text message to five friends around the world:

-- Some get it right away
+- Some friends receive it instantly
 - Others receive it a few seconds later
-- Eventually, everyone sees the same message
+- Eventually, everyone gets the same message

-> This system is **fast** because it doesn't wait for all replicas to update.
+> This system is **fast** because it doesn't wait for all replicas to sync.
-> But it may **show outdated data** in the short term.
+> But during the delay, **some people might see outdated data**.

 **Example:**
-Domain Name System (DNS) — changes take time to reflect everywhere.
+The Domain Name System (DNS) — when you change a website’s address, it takes time to reflect across the whole internet.

 ---